AhmedKalashnikov/nomad_test/README.md

 - runCodegen.py runs playwright codegen in an authenticated state
 - test_nomad_main.py is the script where test functions are initially called from.

 All I have to do to run my tests is type 'pytest', and thanks to parallel execution, I'll know the results in circa 15 seconds(used to be about a minute before implementing parallelism).
+All tests clean up after themselves.

 Libraries and frameworks used: sys, os, shutil, logging, pytest, playwright.sync_api, pytest-xdist, pytest-playwright, mysql.connector, datetime, pathlib, traceback, csv, random, re